Roche in $1 billion-plus Foundation Medicine deal to boost cancer efforts

 FINANCIAL IMPACT

-The deal highlights Roche's belief that personalized treatment will be key in the battle against cancer, while the immediate financial impact on the company is negligible, the analyst said.
+The deal highlights Roche's belief that personalised treatment will be key in the battle against cancer, while the immediate financial impact on the company is negligible, the analyst said.

 At the end of the second half of last year Roche had at its disposal 7.9 billion Swiss francs ($7.77 billion) in operating free cashflow.

 Despite the hefty premium, news of the deal lifted Roche's shares in morning trade.
-By 1149 GMT the stock was up 2.2 percent at 284.10 Swiss francs, beating a 1.1 percent rise for the wider European sector.
+By 1149 GMT the stock was up 2.2 percent at 284.10 Swiss francs, beating a 1.1 percent rise for the wider European sector .SXDP.

 A targeted approach to treating disease is gaining traction in many fields and is attractive to governments and insurers because it means that drugs should go only to patients who are likely to benefit.